DNA-Evolutions/Java-TourOptimizer-Examples/README.md

 - <a href="https://public.repo.dna-evolutions.com/service/rest/v1/search/assets/download?sort=version&repository=maven-releases&group=jopt&maven.artifactId=jopt.core.pg&maven.extension=jar&maven.classifier=javadoc" target="_blank">Javadoc jar</a>

 ### As Dependency (Recommended)
 However, it is recommended to use our nexus-endpoint as a repository and download the jars as a dependency into your project.
+You can also search for older versions of JOpt in our <a href="https://public.repo.dna-evolutions.com/#browse/browse:maven-releases" target="_blank">nexus repository</a>.

 ### Snippet for Maven